Rio Carnival: History

+In 1840, the very first Rio masquerade took place, and polka and waltz took center stage.
+Later in the beginning of the 20th century the Samba and Batucada rhythms classically associated with Rio Carnival were introduced by Afro-Brazilians and Pardos, by adapting different cultural inputs to produce a new musical genre.
+During this period, Carnival assumed its position as the biggest popular festival in Brazil.

+In the 1920s and 1930s in Rio, Samba schools were beginning to become popular as a way for blocos to increase their legitimacy and avert police oppression.
+Blacks at the time were often oppressed by the police for any street Carnival activities due to the city's attempt to become a European-style capital at this time.

-There was no carnival in 1915–18 or 1940–45.
+There was no carnival in 1915–18 (due to World War I) or 1940–45 (due to World War II).
 Once more it was canceled with strict warnings against clandestine celebrations in 2021 due to the COVID-19 pandemic in Brazil and was postponed in 2022 for similar reasons.
 It returned in 2023.

 Samba school parade

-The first Samba school parades were held in Praça Onze region, now the neighborhood of Cidade Nova, also known as “Big Africa”, the birthplace of the Carioca Carnival parade as it is known today, where a huge number of Afro-Brazilians had have a presence since the 1890s and the beginning of the Republic.
-The pre-existing traditions of ranches and Cordão carnavalesco that dated from the Empire among the free African communities, which would be combined into carnival blocks by the 1920s, would evolve into their ultimate form - the Rio samba school.
+The pre-existing traditions of the 'Entrudos' and other popular festivities such as the 'ranches' and 'Cordão carnavalesco' that dated from the Empire would eventually be combined into carnival blocks by the 1920s, and evolve into their ultimate form - the Rio samba schools.

-Future Estácio de Sá, together with Portela and Estação Primeira de Mangueira paraded for the first time in the city in 1929.
+Estácio de Sá, together with Portela and Estação Primeira de Mangueira paraded for the first time in the city in 1929.
 All three were former carnival blocks which transformed into schools with professional staffing and city support.
 In 1930, seven schools were already active in the city.
 With the works of in Avenida Presidente Vargas, the parade moved there, and from 1942 to 1945 the parade was held in São Januário.
 From 1952 temporary stands for the public were annually assembled, and in 1961 paid tickets made their debut to take advantage of the rising international and national interest and the increasing tourist arrivals.
 In 1974, due to the works of the subway, the parade was held on Avenida Presidente Antônio Carlos, from where it was also broadcast for the first time in color television.
 In 1978, the parade was transferred to the Marquês de Sapucaí Avenue, where it remains up to this day.
 In 1983, the then governor Leonel Brizola commissioned the architect Oscar Niemeyer the project of a permanent local stadium for the parades in that same area, because until then the bleachers had continued to be temporary, and only assembled and disassembled for the event.